I had a strange encounter the first time I went to Pátzcuaro.

 I meant to go hang gliding again this past summer, but I spent the warm days working, and then in September I went to Greece, and it was halfway through October by the time I set off to get back in the air.

 One of the things I love about going to Wisconsin Hang Gliding is the drive.
 You could definitely say I like locomotion.
 I live to travel ground that I don’t cover every day, and it intrigues me to see fresh landscapes.
 On the two far-apart occasions I’ve made the drive, every bend in the road felt new to me, curving with rolling hills, scattered with farms, wetted with marshland.

 On this glorious autumn day, the orange and yellow leaves caught the sun as I cruised past untroubled cows, gnarled oaks, and pumpkin patches.
 At one point I saw a boy of about 10 fly off his school bus and race up the long drive toward his house.
 Was he running to get faster?
 Was he rushing to see something he’d missed all day?
 Was he thinking, “If I get to the barn before the dog barks, I’ll get what I want for my birthday”?

 I dunno, but he was part of the idyllic scene for sure.
 He and his beautiful free soul.

-When I got to Wisconsin Hang Gliding, the office was empty cuz Rik, the owner, was in the air.
+When I got to Wisconsin Hang Gliding, the office was empty because Rik, the owner, was in the air.
 Danny the tow pilot was on the ground, out in the field, waiting for Rik to land.
-A student was nearby too, putting away some gear.
-So I messed around with my phone, taking pictures and shooting videos.
-Here’s Rik’s landing:
+While I waited for them, I took photos of the grounds and a video of Rik’s landing: